 Rosacea generally begins after age 30 and goes through cycles of flare-ups and remissions.
 Over time, it gets ruddier in color and small blood vessels (like spider veins) may appear on the face.
 If left untreated, bumps and pimples may form, the end of the nose may become swollen, red, and bulbous and eyes may water or become irritated.

 Rosacea occurs most often among people with fair skin who tend to blush or flush easily.
 It occurs more often among women than men, but men tend to suffer from more severe symptoms.
 Most patients experience multiple symptoms at varying levels of severity.
 Common symptoms include:

 - Visible blood vessels on facial skin

 - Burning, itching, or stinging of facial skin

 - Swelling (edema)

 These symptoms may also appear on the neck, chest, scalp, and ears.

 Research conducted by the National Rosacea Foundation found that the leading triggers for rosacea are:

-To help reduce the incidence of flare-ups, a gentle daily skin care routine is recommended that includes the use of mild, non-abrasive cleansers, soft cloths, rinsing in lukewarm water (not hot or cold), and blotting the face dry (not rubbing).
+To help reduce the incidence of flare-ups, a gentle daily skin care routine is recommended that includes using mild, non-abrasive cleansers and soft cloths, rinsing in lukewarm water (not hot or cold), and blotting the face dry (not rubbing).
 Additionally, individuals with rosacea need to protect themselves from sun exposure by using sunscreens with SPF 15 or higher and sunblocks that eliminate UVA and UVB rays.
 Patients are also encouraged to keep a record of flare-ups to try and determine the lifestyle and environmental triggers that aggravate the conditions.